krisapa/MacSpresso/README.md

 MacSpresso lives and dies in your menu bar.
 When the mug is visible, caffeination is active.
 Otherwise the app is closed, preventing menu bar clutter.

 ## Installation
 ------------
+**Note:** In macOS Sequoia, Option-click no longer works to open unsigned apps.
+If Gatekeeper wont let you open the app for the first time, go to **System Settings > Privacy & Security** and click **“Open Anyway”** to allow it to run.

 Install MacSpresso via Homebrew:
   ```bash
   brew install 6b70/tap/macspresso --cask